Should My Patient Be Screened for Lung Cancer?

 - Advise current smokers to quit smoking, offering to help them with appropriate pharmacologic and behavioral options

-- Chest x-rays rays should never be used for lung cancer screening
+Chest X-rays should never be used for lung cancer screening.

-Where should I refer a patient for a LDCT scan to screen for lung cancer?
+Where should I refer a patient for a low-dose CT scan to screen for lung cancer?

-A: Refer them to institutions that are accredited facilities for LDCT screening as determined by the American College of Radiology.
+Refer them to institutions that are accredited facilities for low-dose CT screening as determined by the American College of Radiology.

 - A facility using the latest technology for lung cancer screening

 - An expert multidisciplinary team that can provide follow-up for evaluation of nodules.
 (If the facility does not have that expertise on site, they should be able to make referrals to appropriate institutions.)

 Please note, Medicare has a specific protocol in place for physicians and screening institutions.
 Review these requirements when considering LDCT screening for a patient on Medicare.

 A "positive" result means that the low-dose CT scan shows something abnormal.
 This is usually a nodule of a concerning size.
 You and the team of experts should discuss all possible treatment options with the patient, including clinical trials.

 "Negative" means that there were no abnormal findings on this low-dose CT scan.
 You should discuss when and if they should be tested again.